Missisquoi Abenaki Tribe

 The Missisquoi Abenaki Tribe (Abenaki: mazipskoiak or mazipskoik alnôbak) is one of four state-recognized tribes in Vermont, who claim descent from the Abenaki people.
 The Missisquoi Abenaki Tribe specifically claims descent from the Missiquoi people.

 They are not federally recognized as a Native American tribe.
 Vermont has no federally recognized tribes.
-The Odanak First Nation in Quebec regard it as a fraudulent organization.
+It is unrecognized by the Abenaki First Nations at Odanak and Wôlinak based in the province of Québec, whose traditional homeland Ndakina includes northern Massachusetts, Vermont, New Hampshire, Maine, and into Québec and the Maritimes.

-The chief of the Missisquoi Abenaki Tribe is Brenda Gagne.
+The chief of the Missisquoi Abenaki Tribe is Brenda Perretta-Gagne.

 Name

 The Missisquoi Abenaki Tribe is also known as the Abenaki Nation of Missisquoi.
 They have also gone by the name St. Francis-Sokoki Band of the Abenaki Nation of Missisquoi, the Abenaki Tribal Council of Missisquoi, and the St. Francis/Sokoki Band of the Sovereign Republic of the Abenaki Nation of Missisquoi.

+Although they use "Nation" in their name, they are not a recognized tribe of the United States and have no nation to nation relations with the US or with the two Abenaki First Nations in Canada.

 State recognition

 Vermont recognized the Missisquoi Abenaki Tribe as 2012.
 The other state-recognized tribes in Vermont are the Nulhegan Band of the Coosuk Abenaki Nation, Elnu Abenaki Tribe, and the Koasek Abenaki Tribe.